 As described in Item 1.
-Business - Government Regulations - Unapproved Products, we receive royalties on the net sales of a group of contract-manufactured products, which are marketed by the customer without an FDA-approved NDA.
+Business - Government Regulations - Unapproved Products, we receive royalties on the net sales of a group of contractmanufactured products, which are marketed by the customer without an FDA-approved NDA.
 If the FDA took enforcement action against such customer, the customer may be required to seek FDA approval for the group of products or withdraw them from the market.
 Our royalties on the net sales of these unapproved products were \$0.3 million for each of the years ended December 31, 2014 and 2013.

-Cost of Sales (Exclusive of Depreciation and Amortization)
+Cost of Sales (Excluding Depreciation and Amortization)

-( (in thousands) Years Ended Dece mber 31,
+(in thousands) Ŋ Tears Ended Dece ember 31,

-%

-2014 2013 Change Change
+2014 2013 Change % Change

 Cost of sales (excl. depreciation and amortization) \$ 11,473 \$ 9,974 \$ 1,499 15.0%

 Cost of sales consists of direct labor, including manufacturing and packaging, active and inactive pharmaceutical ingredients, freight costs, and packaging components.
-Cost of sales does not include depreciation and amortization expense, which is reported as a separate component of operating expenses on our consolidated statements of operations.
+Cost of sales did not include depreciation and amortization expense, which is reported as a separate component of operating expenses on our consolidated statements of earnings.